hanabi/hanabi.github.io/misc/Deleted_Conventions.md

 * *Unknown Trash Discharges* are "turned off" in the *Early Game* (since they conflict with *5 Color Discharges*).
 * This convention was deleted since it conflicts with *5 Color Ejection*.

-### 4 Stalls & Early 4's Chop Move & 4 Pull

-* This convention only applies to the *Multi-Fives* variants.
-* In the *Early Game*, since it is not possible to clue number 5, players cannot *5 Stall*.
-However, we agree that a number 4's clue in the early game indicates that the card is really a 5.
-Thus, it is possible to *4 Stall*.
-(A *4 Stall* interpretation takes precedence over a *Self-Finesse*.)
-  * This is only legal if the clue **only** touches real 5's.
-In other words, players may not give a *4 Stall* if touches a mix of 4's and 5's.
-  * Similar to a *5 Stall*, if there are other things to do and a *4 Stall* is given, then it transforms into a *Early 4's Chop Move* or a *4 Pull*.
-  * Once the *Early Game* is over, players may not *4 Stall*.
-* This convention was deleted due to conflicting with other conventions.

 ### The Scream Blind-Play (Blind-Playing Chop)

 * The *Scream Discard* is a powerful last-resort move that "screams" at the next player, telling them that their chop is unsafe.
 This is useful because you can do it even when the team is currently at 0 clues.
 However, you can only perform this move if you have a known playable card in your hand.
 In some situations, you will need to "scream" at the next player even when you do not have a known playable card.